dromara/sureness/README_EN.md

 - `SurenessAccountProvider`: account data provider, it can load data from txt or database,etc

-1. **custom datasource**
+1. **Custom Datasource**

-`implment PathTreeProvider, load in DefaultPathRoleMatcher`
+`Implment PathTreeProvider, load in DefaultPathRoleMatcher`
-`implment SurenessAccountProvide, load in processor`
+`Implment SurenessAccountProvide, load in processor`

-2. **custom subject**
+2. **Custom Subject**

-`implment Subject, add custom subject content`
+`Implment Subject, add custom subject content`
-`implment SubjectCreate to create custom subject`
+`Implment SubjectCreate to create custom subject`
-`implment Processor to support custom subject`
+`Implment Processor to support custom subject`

-3. **custom processor**
+3. **Custom Processor**

-`a subject also can support by different processor, so we can custom processor to support custom subject` `implment Processor, set which subject can support and implment processing details`
+`A subject also can support by different processor, so we can custom processor to support custom subject` `Implment Processor, set which subject can support and implment processing details`

 Detail please refer to  [30 Minute Tutorial's Program--sample-tom](sample-tom)